Lakes of the Cataraqui Region

 Monitoring & Reporting Lakes

-There are numerous partnerships and programs that aim to collect and/or analyze lake data within the region.
-Some of these programs rely on volunteer sampling efforts.
-This valuable data supplements scientific research efforts by the Ministry of Natural Resources and Forestry, Ministry of Environment and Climate Change, local academic institutions, and the Cataraqui Conservation.
-In addition, there are several lake associations in the Cataraqui Region that have an active role in determining lake health and providing a cumulative voice for issues facing their respective lakes.
+There are numerous partnerships that aim to collect and/or analyze lake data within the region.
+This valuable data supplements efforts by the Ministry of Natural Resources and Forestry, Ministry of Environment, Conservation and Parks, academic institutions, and Cataraqui Conservation.
+In addition, there are several Lake Associations that have an active role in determining lake health and providing a cumulative voice for issues facing their respective lakes.

 Lake Protection Workbook

-Waterfront property owners can use the Lake Protection Workbook to identify any shoreline problems and how to solve them.
-The Workbook is available as a digital download below.
-Alternatively, printed copies can be purchased through Watersheds Canada.
+Waterfront property owners can use the Lake Protection Workbook to identify any shoreline problemts and how to solve them.
+The workbook is available as a digital download or printed copies can be purchased through Watersheds Canada.